| Title: | Matrix Completion via Iterative Soft-Thresholded SVD |

 Same details as |

-then the sparsity is maintained, and an object of class
+maintained, and an object of class "SparseplusLowRank" is returned,

-is returned, such that the low-rank part
+such that the low-rank part does the centering.

 This function will be described in detail in a forthcoming paper